Skip to content

 Curriculum: Courses Designed for Your Impact

-The online anthropology concentration utilizes a curriculum that establishes a deep understanding of civilization and the human condition.
-The courses required for this concentration examine essential field topics, including archaeology and aspects of physical anthropology and language and culture throughout history.
+The online Anthropology concentration utilizes a curriculum that establishes a deep understanding of civilization and the human condition.
+The courses required for this concentration examine essential field topics, including archaeology and aspects of physical anthropology, language and culture throughout history.

 Course Spotlight: ANTH 356 Language & Culture